williams-one/n6-debug-test/readme.md

    At this point, breakpoints and stepping are possible as usual.

    A loop is available at the beginning of the main() function for use if the board crashes before it is possible to attach the debugger:
    - Compile the project with the debugFlag variable set to 1
    - Flash, run and connect the debugger.
    - The program will be caught in the loop.
 Pause execution and change the value of debugFlag with the debugger tool.
    - Breakpoints and single stepping can be used to locate the error.

 2. **Debugging from FSBL:**
    The TBS supports continuing into the secure application when debugging the FSBL.
 This makes it possible to set breakpoints in the initialization code instead of using the catch loop.
-   - Compile and flash as usual using the scripts.
+   - Compile and flash as usual using the scripts (**NOTE**: leave the BOOT1 switch on the right to enable DEV boot)
    - If using CubeIDE:
       - Launch a debug session with the configuration named STM32N6570-DK_FSBL_Appli_Debug
    - If using IAR:
       - Set the FSBL sub-project as active project
       - Click "Download and Debug"
    - The IDE will download the FSBL to RAM, loading symbols for both FSBL and Appli.
 The debugger is stopped at the entry point of the FSBL, and breakpoints can be set as needed in both the FSBL and the secure application.

+   > **NOTE**: The `STM32N6570-DK_FSBL_Appli_Debug` configuration has been changed to load only FSBL elf (download and symbols).
+Using elf+bin caused a fault during startup

    If the program crashes to a state where it is not possible to connect the debugger, the following steps should resolve that:
    - Disconnect the board